lucidrains/vector-quantize-pytorch/README.md

     dim = 256,
     num_quantizers = 8,
     codebook_size = 1024,
+    stochastic_sample_codes = True,
     sample_codebook_temp = 0.1,         # temperature for stochastically sampling codes, 0 would be equivalent to non-stochastic
     shared_codebook = True              # whether to share the codebooks for all quantizers or not )

 x = torch.randn(1, 1024, 256)